 Prior to attending the University of Colorado, Whitney studied abroad at the University of Granada in Granada, Spain in June 2004.

-Whitney was recognized as a North Carolina "Rising Star" in 2022 for Business Litigation by Super Lawyers magazine.
+Whitney was recognized as a North Carolina "Rising Star" in 2022 and 2023 for Business Litigation by Super Lawyers magazine.
 She was named as one of Business North Carolina magazine's “Young Guns” in 2022.

 Whitney has a basic knowledge of Spanish.

 Wake Forest University School of Law J.D.
 (2017) magna cum laude, Order of the Coif, CALI Awards, Pro Bono Honor Society

 University of Colorado B.A.
 (2008) Spanish Language and Literature

 U.S. District Court for the Eastern District of North Carolina (2019)

 U.S. District Court for the Middle District of North Carolina (2019)